Liga Veneta: Party's renewal and reform (2012–2015)

-In early April 2012 a corruption scandal hit the "magic circle" around Bossi, who resigned from federal secretary of Lega Nord after 21 years.
-This had consequences also in Veneto: a national congress was scheduled for 2–3 June 2012 and, after fourteen years on top, Gobbo decided to step down from secretary.
+In April 2012 a corruption scandal hit the "magic circle" around Bossi, who resigned from federal secretary of Lega Nord after 21 years.
+This had consequences also in Veneto: a national congress was scheduled for 2–3 June 2012 and, after 14 years, Gobbo decided to step down from secretary.
 Tosi, just re-elected mayor of Verona with 57.4% of the vote (three times his closest opponent Michele Bertucco, who got a mere 22.8%), started his bid for the party's national leadership.
 Massimo Bitonci, a darling of Venetists and long-time rival of Tosi, was chosen as joint candidate by Venetists and Gobbo's loyalists.
 On 3 June 2012 Tosi was elected secretary with 57% of the vote (236 delegates out of 414), while Bitonci had 43% (178 delegates).
 On 9 June the LV's national council elected Luca Baggio, an ally of Tosi, as national president.
 Zaia warned Tosi that if he were not to be a unifying leader a split might occur.